amlanacharya/Agent/module2/lessons/lesson1.md

 - Identify when it doesn't know something
 - Provide citations for its answers

+In this lesson, we've made progress on our Knowledge Base Assistant by:
+- Implementing the core memory architecture
+- Creating working memory for immediate context
+- Building short-term memory for conversation history
+- Developing long-term memory for persistent knowledge

+In the next lesson, we'll continue by:
+- Adding vector database capabilities
+- Implementing semantic search functionality
+- Creating more sophisticated retrieval mechanisms

 Start thinking about how you would implement these features using the memory systems we've discussed!

+---

+> 💡 **Note on LLM Integration**: This lesson uses simulated agent responses for demonstration purposes.
+In a real implementation, these memory systems would be integrated with an LLM to generate responses based on the retrieved context.
+For LLM integration, see the Module 2-LLM version.

 ---